-In his publications, Wolfgang Leidhold has focused on the concept and history of experience since the late ’80s.
+In his publications, Wolfgang Leidhold focuses on the concept and history of experience since the late ’80s.
 His interest in this subject began with his dissertation.
-Over the years, the historical approach to ideas, which was initially restricted to individual cases, has developed into the current interdisciplinary project of The History of Experience which traces the change of experiential structures from the Paleolithic to the present day.
+Over the years, the historical approach to ideas, which was initially restricted to individual cases, has developed into the current interdisciplinary project of The History of Experience.
+It traces the change of experiential structures from the Paleolithic to the present day.

 Experience and Ethics in Francis Hutcheson (1982, 2004)